Prash2712/16262865_NumGuard-Fin-Implementation/README.md

 Raw FinQA benchmark files and Hugging Face model weights are **not redistributed**.
 They are downloaded through the supplied scripts.
 See `data/README.md` and `THIRD_PARTY_NOTICES.md`.

-## GitHub note

-This complete package includes historical ZIP archives and a frozen evidence ZIP for traceability.
-The largest retained archive is below GitHub's 100 MiB single-file limit, but the repository is intentionally larger than a minimal source-only repository.
-For university marking, a private repository is generally preferable because the dissertation contains student and ethics identifiers.

 ## Claim boundary